ruofeidu/webxr/explainer.md

 Khronos' upcoming [OpenXR API](https://www.khronos.org/openxr) does cover the same basic capabilities as the WebXR Device API for native applications.
 As such it may seem like WebXR and OpenXR have a relationship like WebGL and OpenGL, where the web API is a near 1:1 mapping of the native API.
 This is **not** the case with WebXR and OpenXR, as they are distinct APIs being developed by different standards bodies.

-That said, given the shared subject matter many of the same concepts are represented by both APIs in different ways and we do expect that once OpenXR becomes publically available it will be reasonable to implement WebXR's feature set using OpenXR as one of multiple possible native backends.
+That said, given the shared subject matter many of the same concepts are represented by both APIs in different ways and we do expect that once OpenXR becomes publicly available it will be reasonable to implement WebXR's feature set using OpenXR as one of multiple possible native backends.

 ## Use cases
 Given the marketing of early XR hardware to gamers, one may naturally assume that this API will primarily be used for development of games.
 While that’s certainly something we expect to see given the history of the WebGL API, which is tightly related, we’ll probably see far more “long tail”-style content than large-scale games.
 Broadly, XR content on the web will likely cover areas that do not cleanly fit into the app-store models being used as the primary distribution methods by all the major VR/AR hardware providers, or where the content itself is not permitted by the store guidelines.
 Some high level examples are: